Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Methodology

-Low-energy structures were obtained from random initial configurations using simulated annealing with the Metropolis algorithm.
+Low-energy structures of the considered ensembles were obtained from random initial configurations using simulated annealing with the Metropolis algorithm.
 To explore the configuration space, we applied four ergodic transformations: in-plane displacement, vertical displacement, rotation, and swaps of helices with distinct chiralities or orientations.
 These moves were randomly selected in a 3:3:3:1 ratio to ensure efficient sampling.
-The simulations used a pseudo-exponential annealing schedule: starting at $T_0 = 10000$~K, we performed $1.5 \times 10^6$ Metropolis steps at each temperature, followed by a temperature reduction by a factor of $\tau = 0.9$, repeated $n_t = 130$ times.
+The simulations used a pseudo-exponential annealing schedule: starting at $T_{\rm start} = \SI{10000}K$, we performed $1.5 \times 10^6$ Metropolis steps at each temperature, followed by a temperature reduction by a factor of $\tau = 0.9$ until the simulation temperature reached a value below $T_{\rm end}=\SI{0.01}K$.

-In this study, we focus primarily on the properties of the low-energy configurations obtained at the end of the simulation.
-The specific path to this state is physically irrelevant, as swapping two helices is a non-physical modification.
-However, some insights can be gained from the simulation process, particularly from the specific heat.
-For completeness, representative results from the simulated annealing simulations are provided in the Supplementary Information, Section X.
+In this study, we focus only on the properties of the low-energy configurations obtained at the end of the simulation.
+The specific paths to these states are not physically meaningful, because relative diffusion rates are not reflected in the chosen ration between update types.
+However, some insights can be gained from the simulation process, particularly from the specific heat, see Figure~\ref{fig:HeatCap}, whose features can be attributed to the formation of structural properties observable in the final films.
+For completeness, representative results from the simulated annealing simulations are provided in the Supplementary Information, Section \ref{sec:Waermekapazitaet}.